 If you are assembling your own hydraulic hoses in your workshop or for onsite repairs then you may be in need of a hydraulic hose crimping machine that allows you to crimp your own fittings yourself.
-Not only does this enable you to crimp hoses yourself but it can save time when, because you won’t have to travel to the nearest place to have this done by someone else.
+Not only does this enable you to crimp hoses yourself but it can save time, because you won’t have to travel to the nearest place to have this done by someone else.

-Hydraulic hoses are used on all sorts of systems and are made to specific lengths depending on where they have mounted on hydraulic components.
-By having your own hydraulic hose crimping machine, you no longer have to mount all the components, then measure up the hose lengths and go off to get the hoses only to have to completely re-mount the components again afterwards.
+Hydraulic hoses are used on all sorts of systems and are made to specific lengths depending on where they are mounted on hydraulic components.
+By having your own hydraulic hose crimping machine, you no longer have to mount all the components, then measure up the hose lengths and go off to get the hoses crimped only to have to completely re-mount the components again afterwards.